dipaksarkar/docs/docs/bouncify/staff.md

 4. Click `Confirm`.

 ##  Delete a staff
 You can delete a single staff, or delete multiple staff at the same time using a bulk action.
-When you delete a staff, it's temporary removed from `BouncifyPro`.
+When you delete a staff, it's temporary removed from `Bouncify`.
 Deleted staff can be restored.

 **Steps:**